ABOUT 4-WHEEL STEER

 4-Wheel Steer is designed to offer more maneuverability in a variety of driving situations by syncing your front and rear tires in specific ways.
 The feature functions differently, depending on your drive mode.
 4-Wheel Steer is engaged on your vehicle in Automatic Mode by default.

-In Automatic Mode at low speeds (approximately less than 25 mph), your vehicle’s rear tires will turn the opposite direction of the front tires for maximum maneuverability.
+In Automatic Mode at low speeds, your vehicle’s rear tires will turn in the opposite direction of the front tires for maximum maneuverability.
 You may see this referred to in your Owner’s Manual as “out-of-phase” turning.
-You can turn this feature off in your vehicle’s Settings menu if you want.
+At higher vehicle speeds, the rear wheels steer in the same direction as the front wheels to improve handling stability.

 Here is what out-of-phase and in-phase steering look like: